Two-way Jira GitHub Issue Integration

 All fields are supported, incuding:

-Get the Most out of Your Integration
+Get the Most Out of Your Integration

 Your Integration, Your Rules

-Full Control, Boosted by AI Assist
+Full Control, Boosted by Aida AI

 Exalate comes with default sync rules, that can be adapted to your specific needs.